 Often, no convincing correlate is seen on CT or MRI.
 At times, punctate calcifications in the basal ganglia are noted.

 Treatment and prognosis

 Although lenticulostriate vasculopathy has been reported in association with countless diseases, this does not imply causation, especially since most studies have been retrospective.
 It can be incidentally found in neonates screened for other reasons who go on to have normal neurological development.
-It has been associated with a higher risk of neonatal intraventricular haemorrhage 1.
-There have been reported cases of basal ganglia and thalamic ischaemic infarcts following minor trauma in neonates with lenticulostriate vasculopathy 9.
+It has been associated with a higher risk of neonatal intraventricular hemorrhage 1.
+There have been reported cases of basal ganglia and thalamic ischemic infarcts following minor trauma in neonates with lenticulostriate vasculopathy 9.

 - 1. Mittendorf R, Covert R, Pryde PG, Lee KS, Ben-Ami T, Yousefzadeh D. Association between lenticulostriate vasculopathy (LSV) and neonatal intraventricular hemorrhage (IVH).
 (2004) Journal of perinatology : official journal of the California Perinatal Association.
 24 (11): 700-5. doi:10.1038/sj.jp.7211173 - Pubmed

 - 2. Shin HJ, Kim MJ, Lee HS, Namgung R, Park KI, Lee MJ.
 Imaging patterns of sonographic lenticulostriate vasculopathy and correlation with clinical and neurodevelopmental outcome.
 (2015) Journal of clinical ultrasound : JCU.
 43 (6): 367-74. doi:10.1002/jcu.22196 - Pubmed